SuperEvilMegacorp/vainglory-assets/source/includes/_matches.md

 }
 ```

-This endpoint retrieves all matches.
-Should be used with filters for optimal performance!
+This endpoint retrieves data from matches.

 ### HTTP Request